forest-fire/firemodel/docs/using/auth.md

   authApi.createUserWithEmailAndPassword(email, password);
   ```

-2. **Opinionated, FireModel aware.**
+2. **Opinionated, Firemodel aware.**

-  The **FireModel** library brings forward the idea of "models" and -- should we choose to do so -- we can opt-in to a more FireModel way of doing Authentication and Authorization.
+  The **Firemodel** library brings forward the idea of "models" and -- should we choose to do so -- we can opt-in to a more Firemodel way of doing Authentication and Authorization.

-## The FireModel Way
+## The Firemodel Way

-For the rest of this section we will focus only on the opinionated **FireModel** way of doing authentication/authorization.
+For the rest of this section we will focus only on the opinionated **Firemodel** way of doing authentication/authorization.
 Not because it's "better" but because the Firebase way is already documented on the Firebase site.

 First off, let's cover a set of assumptions we are making:

 ### Assumptions

 - You have some sort of **backend API** which can be used to handle secure operations
-- While you may choose _any_ backend to service these endpoints, FireModel will provide **AWS Lambda** functions as exports which you can use for more of an "out of the box" experience.
+- While you may choose _any_ backend to service these endpoints, Firemodel will provide **AWS Lambda** functions as exports which you can use for more of an "out of the box" experience.
 - We will use Firebase's concept of [**Custom Claims**](https://firebase.google.com/docs/auth/admin/custom-claims) to provide a more robust authorization regime within our apps
-- The `CustomClaim` and `CustomClaimRequest` models that FireModel defines will be used to help the front and backend's interact in a coordinated way.
+- The `CustomClaim` and `CustomClaimRequest` models that Firemodel defines will be used to help the front and backend's interact in a coordinated way.
 - The `CustomClaimApp` model will serve to regulate which "applications" are able to be involved in the Authentication/Authorization handshaking.
 Applications will require client identification of the following attributes:
   - "http referrer" (where did the request come from),
   - "db config" (which database was the user connected to),